Skip to main content

 3. Complete Organization Management

-Clerk's Organizations feature provides everything needed for multi-tenancy:
+Clerk's Organizations feature provides everything needed for multi-tenant organizations:

 • Organization creation and management